zprintz/pga-tour-advanced-analytics/README.md

 ## Project Metrics

+The project will use Normalized Discounted Cumulative Gain (NDCG) to evaluate the performance of the models.
+This metric was chosen due to NDCG's ability to measure the entirety of a predicted tournament's leaderboard, while placing an emphasis on the top positions, which are the most important.
+The NDCG score is calculated based on the entire predicted leaderboard compared to the actual results.
+Higher scores indicate better performance, especially at the top of the leaderboard.

 ### Traditional Machine Learning Approach:

-   1. Accuracy in Predicting the #1 Player:
+   1. Accuracy in Predicting the Tournament Leaderboard:

-         A: Model predicts the #1 player in its top 40 10/15 times or more.
+         A: Model achieves an NDCG score of 0.75 or above 10/15 times or more.

-         B: Model predicts the #1 player in its top 40 7/15 times.

-         C: Model predicts the #1 player in its top 40 4/15 times.

-         D: Model predicts the #1 player in its top 40 1/15 times.

-         F: Model never predicts the #1 player in its top 40.

-   2. Accuracy in Predicting the Tournament's Top 10:

-         A: For at least 10/15 tournaments, the model places 3 or more of the actual top 10 finishers within its top 40 predicted players.

-         B: For 7/15 tournaments, the model places 3 or more of the actual top 10 finishers within its top 40 predicted players.

-         C: For 4/15 tournaments, the model places 3 or more of the actual top 10 finishers within its top 40 predicted players.

-         D: For 1/15 tournaments, the model places 3 or more of the actual top 10 finishers within its top 40 predicted players.

-         F: The model never places 3 or more of the actual top 10 finishers within its top 40 predicted players.
+         B: Model achieves an NDCG score of 0.8 or above 7/15 times or more.

+         C: Model achieves an NDCG score of 0.75 or above 4/15 times or more.

+         D: Model achieves an NDCG score of 0.75 or above 1/15 times or more.

+         F: Model never achieves an NDCG score of 0.75 or above.

 ### In-Context Learning Approach:

-   1. Accuracy in Predicting the #1 Player:
+   1. Accuracy in Predicting the Tournament Leaderboard:

-         A: Model predicts the #1 player in its top 40 10/15 times or more.
+         A: Model achieves an NDCG score of 0.75 or above 10/15 times or more.

-         B: Model predicts the #1 player in its top 40 7/15 times.

-         C: Model predicts the #1 player in its top 40 4/15 times.

-         D: Model predicts the #1 player in its top 40 1/15 times.

-         F: Model never predicts the #1 player in its top 40.

-   2. Accuracy in Predicting the Tournament's Top 10:

-         A: For at least 10/15 tournaments, the model places 3 or more of the actual top 10 finishers within its top 40 predicted players.

-         B: For 7/15 tournaments, the model places 3 or more of the actual top 10 finishers within its top 40 predicted players.

-         C: For 4/15 tournaments, the model places 3 or more of the actual top 10 finishers within its top 40 predicted players.

-         D: For 1/15 tournaments, the model places 3 or more of the actual top 10 finishers within its top 40 predicted players.

-         F: The model never places 3 or more of the actual top 10 finishers within its top 40 predicted players.
+         B: Model achieves an NDCG score of 0.8 or above 7/15 times or more.

+         C: Model achieves an NDCG score of 0.75 or above 4/15 times or more.

+         D: Model achieves an NDCG score of 0.75 or above 1/15 times or more.

+         F: Model never achieves an NDCG score of 0.75 or above.